austin-shih/python-tutorial/README.md

 *note: you can also create a new branch by typeing `git switch -c branch_name`*

 ## 5. Add, Commit, Push, Pull, Pull Request

+We will practice the basic of GitHub work flow using the `basics.ipynb` Jupyter Notebook.
+Switch to the branch you just created and open the notebook in VS code. *You will need to install the Jupyter extension in VS*.
+Follow the instructions in the notebook and complete the notebook.
+This section given an explanation to the steps required to commit and push your changes to the repo.

 There are generally four additional steps you must take as part of your regular software collaborate workflow: